What are the age requirements for 4-H'ers?

 What is the difference between a Cloverbud and a 4-H member?

 Cloverbuds are younger youth that meet with the 4-H club.
 They complete leader-driven group projects in a non-competitive environment, whereas older 4-H members choose 4-H projects, complete their projects by participating in county judging, and may participate in a competitive nature against other youth at the county or state level.
 Cloverbud groups are part of a larger 4-H club.
 They often participate in the "business" that is run during the 4-H club meeting but then will split off into their own group to work on group activities.
 The Cloverbud program is a great way to help younger 4-H members begin to get an understanding of the larger purpose of the 4-H program, while also making new friendships, and learning critical thinking and problem-solving skills.

 What are 4-H projects?

-4-H projects are specific areas of planned experiences, such as training pets, making clothing, growing plants and building rockets.
+4-H projects are specific areas of planned experiences, such as training pets, making clothing, growing plants, and building rockets.
 4-H projects are in-depth learning experiences for 4-H members.
-Approximately 200 projects are currently available, with project literature written by faculty members of The Ohio State University.
+Approximately 200 projects are currently available, with project literature written by The Ohio State University faculty members.